UncleSamtoshi/provable-names/README.md

 # Provable Name

 A provable name is a name that commits to its underlying content with a certain cost associated with forging it.
 It allows for arbitrary content to be referred to by a human readable name.

+For example, the bitcoin address "bc1q0pmqfjyc5ak7jac9z8jjky4g624uagsgwzx00d" has a provable name of "dish loan fabric".
+An individual could post this provable name to an untrusted 3rd party and then tell others they can be paid at "dish loan fabric".
+The paying person could ask the untrusted 3rd party for the bitcoin address and then verify the address is correct by checking the relative cost of forging the name.
+If the cost of forgery is high enough, the paying person can be confident that the address is the correct one the name was referring to.

 ## Definitions